-Ask yourself this question, what would I not do to save my brother's life?
+Ask yourself this question, what would I not do to save my brother's or sister's life?
 No matter what your job classification is in your work group, if you see something say something.

 When safety is first, you last!